 18 Allied PoWs scrawling their names into history in Normandy

-This the story of 18 Normandy PoWs – Allied Prisoners of War – who for a short while (following the D Day landings and Normandy fighting) in 1944 were held in a wooden shed in Normandy; whilst there, they scrawled their names & details on the inside of the shed wall.
+This the story of 18 Normandy PoWs.
+Allied Prisoners of War – who for a short while during the fighting following the D Day landings in 1944 were held in a wooden shed in Normandy.
+Whilst there, they scrawled their names & details on the inside of the shed wall.

 Here are photos of some of the men – I’m still tracking others down!

-I found out about these Normandy PoWs from a friend who bought the former bakery in the village of St Vigor des Mezerets (the shed used to be the bakery’s grain store) who knew I was interested in Military History.
+I found out about these 18 Normandy PoWs from a friend who knew I was interested in Military History.
+He had bought the former bakery in the village of St Vigor des Mezerets – the shed whose wall they annotated was that bakery’s grain store.

-Since I first started writing the site & blog, I’ve had the pleasure of speaking to & contacting a number of direct family members & wartime colleagues of these Normandy PoWs & on a number of occasions have had the gratification of taking some of these to places that their relatives would have known on their travels; these visits are recorded within the blog.
+Since I first started compiling the site & writing the blog, I’ve had the pleasure of contacting & speaking to a number of direct family members & wartime colleagues of these Normandy PoWs.
+Some of whom I have had the gratification of taking to places that their relatives went on their travels.
+These visits are recorded within the blog.

 What do we know of these Normandy PoWs?